“The Internet of Things – a monstrous phenomenon to fathom. Be prepared to have your life disrupted, for the better or the worse…”

 This radical disruption will impact you and the ones closest to you.
 Your safety, security, health, and convenience are all at stake.
 This post will give you an intro to IoT and help you take the rights steps to get a grip on the Internet of Things.

-Here are the 9 major s to IoT and a more connected you:
+Here are the 9 major keys to IoT and a more connected you:

 1. Safety and Security

 Safety allows you to keep doing you.
-You want to make sure your family is intact, healthy, and being taken care of through a string of seamless automations.
-Staying in constant contact is a large for safety, or in other words, your well-being.
+You want to make sure your family is intact, healthy, and being taken care of through a string of seamless automation.
+Staying in constant contact is important for safety, or in other words, your well-being.